The Legacy of John Warwick Montgomery (1931-2024)

 The last time I saw Dr. Montgomery was at a White Horse Inn recording session in 2007 (see the photo above).
 As you can imagine, watching him and his dear friend Dr. Rosenbladt behave like two bad little boys while we tried to record is a memory I’ll always treasure.

 When the news of Dr. Montgomery’s death came, my wife and I were saddened by the end of an era, and we spent a fair bit of time reminiscing about the influence both he and Rod had on the course of our lives.
-Dr. Montgomery ran the race flat out, finished the course strong in faith (Hebrews 12:1-3), and has now experienced the joy of the Risen Savior (2 Timothy 4:8), and this after a life of defending the Lord’s resurrection as a fact of history with everything in him.
+Dr. Montgomery ran the race flat out, finished the course strong in faith (Hebrews 12:1-3), and has now experienced the joy of the Risen Savior (2 Timothy 4:8).
+And this after a life of defending the Lord’s resurrection as a fact of history with everything in him.
 I am so very grateful for him and the impact he had on my life.

 _____________________________________